 Bergstein didn’t have anything positive to say about his father Leonard Bergstein.
 Whatever happened to the commandment of honor thy father?
 Bergstein’s attorneys wrote to Judge Castle: “Whenever Leonard was home, he was extremely controlling towards his wife and family.
 Leonard was a frugal man and kept Sarah on a modest budget and strict allowance, and no one could do anything without his approval.
 Leonard was ‘extremely frugal and extremely hard on mom.
 He yelled a lot, called her names, would not let her see her family or drive a car.’
 As David grew older, he would take on small jobs without his father’s knowledge, and secretly give his paycheck to his mother.”

-It’s possible that Moshe Butler and David Bergstein crossed paths at the casinos.
-I tried to Facebook friend Butler in order to ask him but he refused to accept my friend request.
+It’s possible that Moshe and David Bergstein crossed paths at the casinos.
+I tried to Facebook friend Moshe in order to ask him but he refused to accept my friend request.
 He is worse than Tad.
-But Butler has an excuse, he may still be on probation.
+But Moshe has an excuse, he may still be on probation.
 The probation office does not approve of former inmates consorting with each other on the outside, its a potential conspiracy in the making.

 Tad has no excuse for refusing my facebook friend requests.
 Tad never did time in Federal or State prison.
 Tad is not on probation.
 But Tad may have been locked up in a dorm room for an extended period of time at Phillips Academy by the student body and teaching staff.
 Tad may also have been locked up and tortured in a dorm room by Natalie Portman when they were students together at Harvard.
 I believe this is what prepared Natalie for her future S & M roles in the movies V for Vendetta and Black Swan.
 Unfortunately Tad got no movie credits.